 Coggle

-While Coggle provides a free version, it has limitations and users with more demanding needs may consider upgrading to a paid plan to access advanced features.
-The free version may also have restrictions on the number of diagrams you can create.
+While Coggle offers a free version, it does come with limitations.
+Teams with more advanced needs may need to upgrade to access additional features and the free plan restricts the number of private diagrams you can create.

 5. TheBrain